-Trump rips ‘hack’ Mitch McConnell, promises MAGA primary challengers
+Trump tells GOP to ditch McConnell, vows to back primary challengers

 “The Republican Party can never again be respected or strong with political ‘leaders’ like Sen. Mitch McConnell at its helm,” Mr. Trump said.
 “McConnell’s dedication to business as usual, status quo policies, together with his lack of political insight, wisdom, skill, and personality, has rapidly driven him from Majority Leader to Minority Leader, and it will only get worse.”

-The attack is the latest salvo in a ferocious battle over the future of the GOP, with Mr. Trump and his backers insisting he’s the most relevant figure, even as some party leaders on Capitol Hill seek to move on from him.
+The statement is the longest from the former president since he left office, and is the latest salvo in a ferocious battle over the future of the GOP.

+It also comes a little more than a week before the Conservative Political Action Conference, where the future of the conservative movement is going to be debated.

+Even as some GOP leaders on Capitol Hill seek to move on from him, Mr. Trump and his backers believe he is the most relevant figure as the party takes stock of its future — and he said he’s ready to flex his power.

 Mr. Trump, who became the first president since George H.W.
 Bush to lose a re-election bid, suggested his political accomplishments were substantial nonetheless, pointing to gains in the House and state legislatures.